geoffgordon/2022-sp-10-606-607/syllabus-and-lecture-outline.md

 .|.| Overflow or advanced topic | TBD | .

 ## Technology

-We're in the process of setting up the course, so some of the links below might not work yet.
-We'll remove this paragraph once we're done.

 Whether in person or remote, you will need a device during class.
 For most in-person classes a phone should suffice.
 For some activities you'll need a bigger screen and a keyboard; this includes all labs, and we'll warn about other such activities in advance.
 You will need a modern browser on your device (a recent version of Chrome, Firefox, Safari, or Edge).
 Please use your devices only to engage with the class material.